Legal Retrieval for Public Defenders: Introduction

 \section{Introduction}

 In the United States, individuals facing criminal charges have a right to counsel.
-This right is guaranteed by the Sixth Amendment and reaffirmed in Gideon v.
-Wainwright \cite{justia_gideon_v._wainwright}.
+This right is guaranteed by the Sixth Amendment and reaffirmed in \citet{justia_gideon_v._wainwright}.
 For those unable to afford private counsel, representation is provided by public defenders.
 In practice however, defenders often face severe resource constraints and overwhelming caseloads \citep{Pace2023}, while having to navigate the complexities of today's legal system.
 Combined, these can undermine promises of fair and equal legal representation for clients relying on public defense.

-Advances in Natural Language Processing (NLP), particularly in foundation models, have raised hopes that AI tools could assist public defenders by streamlining time-consuming tasks, including for example legal research or drafting of briefs \citep{bommasani2022opportunitiesrisksfoundationmodels,mahari-etal-2023-law}.
+Advances in natural language processing, particularly in foundation models, have raised hopes that AI tools could assist public defenders by streamlining time-consuming tasks, including for example legal research or drafting of briefs \citep{bommasani2022opportunitiesrisksfoundationmodels,mahari-etal-2023-law, cheong2025aiaugmentaccessjustice}.
 However, despite rapid advances in model capabilities and legal benchmark performance \citep{10.5555/3666122.3668037, dominguezolmedo2025lawmapowerspecializationlegal}, there remain very few examples of concrete real-world implementation and evaluation of AI within public defender offices.

 This gap limits our understanding of what types of AI use cases are feasible, safe, and can genuinely empower defenders in day-to-day legal practice.
 Public defense is a high-stakes setting where errors can directly affect the outcome of cases and clients.
-Voltaire famously argued to rather risk letting the guilty go free than to condemn the innocent.
-Hence, carefully balancing trade offs between accuracy, reliability and risks of failure become essential design constraints in such applications.
+Hence, carefully balancing trade-offs between accuracy, reliability and risks of failure become essential design constraints in such applications.
 Consequently, any AI assistance for public defenders must prioritize verifiable and trustworthy outputs.